 Improved Heart Health

 Pescatarians generally have lower risks of heart disease compared to meat-eaters.
-This may be due to the fact that fish and other seafood contain high levels of omega-3 fatty acids which protect against inflammation, blood clotting, and hardening of the arteries, all of which can lead to stroke or heart attack (17).
+This may be partly due to the fact that fish and other seafood contain high levels of omega-3 fatty acids which protect against inflammation, blood clotting, and hardening of the arteries, all of which can lead to stroke or heart attack (17).
 Not eating meat limits their saturated fat intake as well, and research shows that replacing some saturated fat in the diet with unsaturated fats has benefits for heart health.

 Reduced Risk Of Diabetes And Metabolic Syndrome

-Studies have shown that a pescatarian diet is linked to lower levels of type 2 diabetes and the metabolic syndrome.
-These health conditions can cause serious illnesses such as stroke, heart disease, blindness, kidney failure, and even death if left untreated (18).
+Studies have shown that a pescatarian diet is linked to lower levels of type 2 diabetes and metabolic syndrome.
+These health conditions can lead to serious illnesses such as stroke, heart disease, blindness, kidney failure, and even death if left untreated (18).

 Improved Mental Health And Brain Function